 - In seminar: discuss your peer evaluations of lit reviews on GDoc Organizer.

 Mon Oct 23

-- Due before seminar: Peer reviews of Revised Proposal + Preliminary Data draft; Progress Memo 6
+- Due before seminar: Peer reviews of Revised Proposal + Preliminary Data draft; Progress Memo 6 on GDoc Organizer.

-- In seminar: discuss your peer reviews
+- In seminar: discuss drafts and peer reviews in this order:

 - Assign Presentation Slides first draft on GDoc Presentations